PionTsai/SystemCDocker/README.md

-# SystemCDocker
+# SystemC Docker
 All-in-one dockerfile for some neccessary libraries.
+Libraries included (not all listed): systemc-2.3.4, gtest, glog, gflags, gmp, cmake, python3, ssl, ....

 # Installation
 Before you can use Docker to build and run the application, you need to have the following installed on your system:
 [Docker: Installation instructions for Docker](https://docs.docker.com/get-docker/)

-## Build Instructions
+# CMake Build Instructions
 To build the repository using CMake, follow these steps:

 Open a terminal and navigate to the root directory of the repository.